basekit/docs.basekit.com/v8/getting-started/downloading.md

 ---
 layout: doc
-title: Downloading a Template (V8)
+title: Downloading a Template in V8
 ---

-# How to Download a Template
+# How to Download a Template in V8

 What you'll need to download a template: